(unsplash.com)

 Typically, memes have a short life cycle since they base on trending events, and the marketing is only applicable as long as it trends.
 Also, they must be funny and original (to your brand or category).
 But don’t kill the essence of your brand while trying to do so.

-Crating Your Memes
+Creating Your Memes

 This can be challenging since audiences won’t trust, recognize or recall your meme, making it a miss or a hit technique.
 Daunting as it seems, it’s not impossible entirely.
 When correctly done, it offers more benefits than recycled memes.
 It becomes a true meme original if it catches momentum.
-Let’s not forget the monetary value that memes can fetch if their values as NFTs.
+Let’s not forget the monetary value that memes can fetch if their values are as NFTs.

 Critical Considerations When Creating Memes